zlogic/mendix-docs/content/en/docs/community-tools/order-exams-in-bulk/manage-exam-seats.md

     {{< figure src="/attachments/community-tools/order-exams-in-bulk/manage-exam-seats/overview.png" >}}

 2. Click **Invite Student**.
 The **Add Student** dialog box opens.
-3. Enter their email addresses and click **Add to Invite**.
+3. Enter the email addresses of the students who you want to invite.
 If you enter multiple email addresses, seperate them by commas.

     {{< figure src="/attachments/community-tools/order-exams-in-bulk/manage-exam-seats/add-student-email-addresses.png" max-width=75% >}}

+4. Click **Add to Invite**.

-4. Set an expiry date to the invitation.
+5. Set an expiry date to the invitation.

    {{< figure src="/attachments/community-tools/order-exams-in-bulk/manage-exam-seats/expiry-date.png" >}}

    {{% alert color="info" %}}The student must register for the exam before the expiry date.
 If the student fails to register before the expiry day, the seat will be set back to the **Remainin Seats** and can be reassigned.{{% /alert %}}

-5. Click **Send Invites**.
+6. Click **Send Invites**.

 You can see this invitation now in the **Invited Student**s section.
 After the invitation is sent, the student will receive an email, from which they can be direted to the registration page for the exam.